64600013/VT6003CEM_Project_Backend/back/README.md

 # Scripts
 ### `npm start`
-This script is used to run the actual back end server itself.

-Runs the app in the development mode.
+This script is used to run the app in the development mode.

 ### `npm test`